About Me Button

 Carburetor

 Because of the cars originality I was fine with keeping the 2100 2 barrel carburetor.
 There are date codes tying it to the car.
 It was dirty but mostly working fine on the first times running.
 Then I found the fuel filter port for Fram G-23 was cross threaded and stripped out.
 I could not leave it with any chance of leaking – like it was with Teflon tape.
 Ed’s Carburetors was nice enough to tell me how to fix it with brass adaptors made by Holley.
-As a side note I still can’t believe Holley has the balls to charge $25.00 for them.
+As a side note I still can’t believe Holley has the balls to charge $25.00 for this LITTLE BRASS PART.
 The first adaptor bought was not correct.
 Being the machinist I am I had to fix this with my milling machine.
 I had to redrill the carburetor for a 9/16-24 thread.
 The tap mostly tore out the aluminum needed for new threads but I got a very few good threads at the bottom.
 I slopped it all up with multiple coats of Red Loctite.
 I baked the Loctite and got it done –no leaking.
 I am planning on sending the carburetor to Ed in the winter for a real rebuild when I am not going to be driving the Mustang.

 I ruined a brand new drill bit to get more of the full diameter drilled in the limited space had.